Kurt-Hanel/3040-A3/README.md

 ## Endpoints

-#### GET /pavilions/
+#### GET /pavilions/{name}
 Request the list of all pavilions which are open this year or the information for a specific one.

 ##### Parameters
 - none, or
-- parameter `name` which is the name as given in the list of all pavilions
+- an optional path parameter `name` which is the name as given in the list of all pavilions
-- parameter `popular` which is a boolean indicating if we should only return the 10 most popular pavilions
+- an optional header parameter `popular` which is a boolean indicating if we should only return the 10 most popular pavilions

+Note: if `name` is specified and `popular=true`, the popular flag is ignored in favour of returning the specified pavilion resource.

 #### GET /info/
 Request the generic information about this year's Folklorama.